hasanahmed1810/hasanahmed1810/README.md

-A uni student interested in web and mobile development
+A university student interested in web and mobile development